Subtitle: and talk about it UNprofessionally

 I realize I’m about to break the rule of threes here, but I just can’t help myself!
 So here’s bonus reason #4… it’s pretty epic though.

-Reason #4: Break the Mountain Apart, Then Climb it
+Reason #4: Don’t Climb, Break the Mountain Apart and Walk Over

 This is about to get weird, but I like this analogy, so I’m sticking with it.
 Let’s say writing software is kinda like boxing; each new problem you have to solve would be like the next opponent in your upcoming fight.
 Most problems we face as software developers are about as intimidating as the Olsen Twins back when they were in the original Full House.
 Suffice to say, the vast majority of hurdles we face in software engineering are relatively trivial.

 Yes.
 I basically just said I could beat the s!@# out of the Olsen Twins when they were 6 yrs old.
 Yeah baby, check me out!
 Ryan points to the meek and relatively unimpressive nature of what he’s (ironically?) calling “the gun show”.
 Eh, let him have it.
 He’s all smiles and impressed with himself right now.

 NOW.
-Let’s say we’re about to embark on a new challenge filled with unknowns, difficult concepts, architectural challenges… the kind of fight that’s going to be on pay-per-view and demonstrate the prowess you possess.
-This would be like strapping some gloves on and stepping in the ring with Mike Tyson.
+Let’s say we’re about to embark on a new challenge filled with unknowns, difficult concepts, architectural challenges… the kind of fight that’s going to be on pay-per-view and demonstrate the prowess of your craft.
+Like strapping some gloves on and stepping in the ring with Mike Tyson.
 I don’t care how hard I try, if I had to take all of Mike on at the same time, he’s going to knock the living snot out of me… I’d say within the first 3 seconds.
 Unless I ran… another story for another day though.